tykavanaugh/rfuck/README.md

 There will likely be issues if you try this on a non-unix system because of carriage returns.

+All documentation right now is just comments in the source code fuck you

 ## Implemented

 Variable assignment to int or bool